Complete Guide to Protecting 7 Attack Vectors

 The risks: Digital transformation has accelerated cloud adoption, which presents new cybersecurity risk.
 The Trend Micro 2022 Midyear Cybersecurity Report identified three growing trends that post financial, operational, and reputation risks to enterprises: cryptocurrency mining, cloud tunnel exploits, and cloud software misconfigurations.
 The latter of which costs businesses an average of $4.14 million according to IBM.

 What enterprises can do: Leveraging a cloud-native security platform that supports multi- and hybrid-cloud environments is critical.
-Look for a platform that can automate as many things as possible, from scanning infrastructure as code (IaC), open source code, containers, and cloud workloads, to setting clear security policies and performing compliance cheques.
+Look for a platform that can automate as many things as possible, from scanning infrastructure as code (IaC), open source code, containers, and cloud workloads, to setting clear security policies and performing compliance checks.

 A unified cybersecurity approach to protecting attack vectors